 - locations that already face housing pressure from short-term rentals.

 If your destination fits that pattern, assume you need to check booking rules before you assume access is open.
+The old assumption of unlimited flexibility is exactly what these restrictions are designed to challenge.
+Planning now starts with access, not after it.

 How to Travel Well Without Adding to the Problem

 The best response is not to stop travelling.
 It is to travel with better distribution.
+That means moving demand away from the narrowest peaks in time and place.
+It is a better answer for both trip quality and local pressure.

 - Choose shoulder-season dates.